GEORGETOWN 2028 15 YEAR ACTION PLAN

-Designed and implemented public space projects, including street furniture [150 bistro chairs in parks, plazas and small businesses), parklets, and a dock for kayaks and canoes along the C&O Canal to be built this year.
+Designed and implemented public space projects, including street furniture (150 bistro chairs in parks, plazas and small businesses) and parklets.

 Entered into a partnership with DDOT to more quickly and efficiently maintain public space within the BID’s boundaries, including brick and cobblestone repairs on Georgetown’s sidewalks and alleys.

-Organized and facilitated the process ending the 26-year old liquor license moratorium in Georgetown, in partnership with the ANC and Citizens Association of Georgetown (CAG).
+Organized and facilitated the process ending the 27-year old liquor license moratorium in Georgetown, in partnership with the ANC and Citizens Association of Georgetown (CAG).